draftpos/ha_auto_leave_adjustments/README.md

 ### Ha Auto Leave Adjustments

-This is an application, automate the leave allocation accumulations of employess.
+This is an application that automate the leave allocation accumulations of employess.
 Instead of accumulating monthlys leaves manually, this automates the process.

 # How This work
 Set the leave types and the number of leave days to be used for leave allocation accumulations in this doctype `Ha Leave Adjustments Settings`